kinghos/UniNotes/Part IA/Databases/Lecture 2.md

 A multi-valued attribute can be used to store a comma separated list of an attribute.
 In a real database, this violates 1NF.

 Ternary relationships can be used to get around this.
 Acted_In can have another entity connected to it - Role, which can then store multiple roles.

+Consider scope when modelling something as an attribute or entity.

+Many to one relationships - e.g. each employee works in one department, but one department has many employees.